What I Learned from Taking Step 2 Before Step 1

 James is an OMS-IV student at the Touro College of Osteopathic Medicine, Middletown.
 He can be found in the New York City area trying to crown the best pizza place or posting pictures of his pet dog, Chloe, on social media.

-No matter what score you’re aiming for, AMBOSS can help you achieve it.
-Start a Qbank session now to answer unique questions, get a personal Analysis, and be prepared for Step 1!
+Start a Qbank session now to answer unique questions, get a personal analysis, and be prepared for Step 1!